Prestonhall31/Data-Wrangling/README.md

 ## Data Cleaning

-In this step, by running the [data.py script](https://github.com/Prestonhall31/Data-Wrangling/blob/master/data.py), the problems encountered in the map were cleaned and data was converted from XML to CSV format.
+In this step, by running the [data.py](https://github.com/Prestonhall31/Data-Wrangling/blob/master/data.py) scrypt, the problems encountered in the map were cleaned and data was converted from XML to CSV format.
 The data is transformed from document format to tabular format which makes it possible to write the data to .csv files.

 ## Importing to database

-Finally, using the [createdb.py](https://github.com/Prestonhall31/Data-Wrangling/blob/master/createdb.py). file, the cleaned .csv files were imported into a SQL database using a given schema.
+Finally, using the [createdb.py](https://github.com/Prestonhall31/Data-Wrangling/blob/master/createdb.py) file, the cleaned .csv files were imported into a SQL database using a given schema.
 The osm.db database has five tables:
 - nodes
 - nodes_tags
 - ways